Configuration in the web interface

 # Online activation

-For online activation, access to reg.trueconf.com on port 4310 is required.
+For online activation, you need access to reg.trueconf.com, available on port 4310.

 If your TrueConf Group has internet access, you can use online activation:

-The terminal's serial number is located on the bottom of the casing.
+The terminal's serial number is located on the bottom of the case.

 2. Click Activate;

-If you encounter any issues with online activation, please use one of the offline methods described below.
+If you encounter issues with online activation, please use one of the offline methods described below.

 # Offline activation